elastic/kibana/x-pack/plugins/task_manager/server/MONITORING.md

 A `Warning` status in any section will cause the whole system to display as `Warning`.
 An `OK` status will only be displayed when all sections are marked as `OK`.

-The root `timestamp` is the time in which the summary was exposed (either to the DEBUG logger or the http api) and the `lastUpdate` is the last time any one of the sections was updated.
+The root `timestamp` is the time in which the summary was exposed (either to the DEBUG logger or the http api) and the `last_update` is the last time any one of the sections was updated.

 #### The Configuration Section
 The `configuration` section summarizes Task Manager's current configuration, including dynamic configurations which change over time, such as `poll_interval` and `max_workers` which adjust in reaction to changing load on the system.